fikayo-sanni/ductape-docs/docs/logs/manage-logs.md

 ## Error Handling

-The fetch method may throw the following errors:
+The `fetch` method may throw errors in the following cases:

-- If the logger service is not initialized
+* If the Logs service is not initialized.
-- If required parameters are missing or invalid
+* If required parameters are missing or invalid.
-- If the API request fails
+* If the API request fails.